ericwbailey/ericwbailey.website/source/published/contrast-color-is-a-good-thing-but-also-solving-the-problem-at-the-wrong-layer.md

 This function is part of [the level 5 color module for CSS](https://drafts.csswg.org/css-color-5/).
 This module contains a lot of things I’m excited for, and is part of [CSS’ current Renaissance moment](https://chriscoyier.net/2023/06/06/modern-css-in-real-life/).

-`contrast-color()` unlocks the ability for CSS to automatically intervene for [color contrast-related considerations](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum.html).
+`contrast-color()` unlocks the ability the browser to automatically intervene for [color contrast-related considerations](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum.html).
 It “automatically provides a color with guaranteed color contrast when used as a text color on a solid background of the specified color.”

 This is pretty damn cool.
 Given that we know: